Risk and Crisis Management

 GGC foresees the current trends of global changes which create new risks and opportunities that may impact our future business operations, such as the development of technology that affects human life and behavior, climate change, and emergence of new epidemics, etc. Therefore, GGC places importance in a systematic risk management within the organization while continuously taking into account both internal and external business environment that may affect our operations in order to identify potential risks and problems.
 As a result, GGC is able to cope with challenges in a timely manner and drive the organization to achieve goals with maximum efficiency.

-- Efficient and effective risk management in line with business goals and long-term corporate strategies.
+business goals and long-term corporate strategies.

-- Monitor and manage risks to reduce impact to an acceptable and appropriate level.
+to reduce impact to an acceptable and appropriate level.

 Guidelines for Risk Management and Internal Control

 GGC has appropriate risk management and internal control guidelines, in line with international standards, namely the COSO (The Committee of Sponsoring Organization of the Treadway Commission) 2017 and ISO 31000 standards.

 GGC assesses risks from the business environment with both internal and external factors that may affect the company's business operations.
 These risks cover corporate risks, operational risks, and emerging risks that could affect business operations over the next three to five years.
 GGC also establishes measures to prevent impacts and minimize the risk to an acceptable level.